-New Special School for Newham to be run by Learning in Harmony Trust
+New Special School for Newham now open

-The school will be built on a site near Royal Docks to be provided by the Council, with the cost of the school being funded through the DfE central free school wave.
-The DfE are now working with Newham Council and the Learning in Harmony Trust to establish the school.
-The earliest the new school will open is September 2022.
+The permanent building for the Connaught school will be on a site near Royal Docks provided by the Council, with the cost of the school being funded through the DfE central free school wave.
+The permanent building is expected to open in the 2024-25 academic year.

 Other Specialist Provision